Drive Them Back Up with Improved Supply Chain Planning

 - Sales and Operations Planning

 Transportation costs are a necessary part of doing business.
 If they rise globally and consistently throughout the industry then manufacturers need to consider other options to minimize the effects on profits.
 50 – 70% of a company’s profits are consumed by supply chain costs.
 Synchronizing all other areas of supply chain planning will help minimize the associated costs with producing products.
-This will provide new opportunities and give manufacturers an edge on competition and a starting point to becoming the agile effective enterprise.
+This will provide new opportunities.
+It will also give manufacturers an edge on competition.
+A starting point to becoming the agile effective enterprise.